Musa Sikkimensis Bengal Tiger ( opposite )

 If you protect your Banana this will help preserve it's height for next year.
 So it will be taller than it was.
 If you do you will need a support as tall as the Banana, a mesh to surround it, straw to pack around it, fleece to cover it and a plastic bag to cover the top foot or so and string to secure the plastic bag.
 The plastic bag will protect the Banana from rain and stop it rotting.
 The fleece should be big enough to go down to the ground.

 I also purchased 3 Bengal Tigers and 2 Musa Thomsoniis and thus far only 2 of the former are showing signs of life.
 Paid £5 each for them.

-Musa SIkkimensis April 2019 grown from seed.
-Left
+LEFT.
+Musa Sikkimensis April 2019 grown from seed.
+Sown in January.

 Musa Sikkimensis Bengal Tiger revealed for the first time this year, early April 2019.